Assocify-Team/Assocify-PRD/template/2-history.md

 ### Learnings from the V1 PoC

 - **Team Collaboration Challenges:**
+Sometimes backend and frontend developers were working on the same part of the app simultaneously.
+This required great communication skills, since the frontend developer had to adress his needs to the backend one.
+This resulted to some challenges and delays to greatly coordinate both.
 - **Technical Challenges:**
+We changed the database that we were using.
 - **Performance Metrics:**

 ### Bridging the Gap from PoC to MVP